Tech titans grilled by Senate about Russian propaganda

-Representatives for Facebook, Twitter and Google were grilled Tuesday by lawmakers following revelations that millions of Americans were exposed to Russian propaganda during the presidential election.
+Facebook, Twitter and Google were grilled by lawmakers Tuesday for failing to prevent the Russians from placing propaganda on their sites following revelations that millions of Americans were exposed to it during the presidential election.

-"These technologies can be used to undermine our democracy and threaten our country," Sen. Lindsey Graham, R-S.C., said before the questioning got underway at the Senate Judiciary subcommittee on crime and terrorism.
+"There's a lot I think you could have done earlier," said Sen. Patrick Leahy, D-Vt., who called the tech giants "Johnny Come Latelys" at a Senate Judiciary subcommittee on crime and terrorism hearing.
+"You guys have a great responsibility."

+Sen. Al Franken, D-Minn., said he could not understand how Facebook in particular got duped by the Russians.

 "The foreign interference we saw was reprehensible," said Stretch, who quickly added that the ads posted by "bad actors" on Facebook were a tiny portion of the content that appeared on the site.
 "But any amount was too much."